 • Highlights: This day also marks the end of the festivities with the immersion of the idol in a river or a large water body.
 Huge processions are taken out on Dashami as people accompany the goddess to the waterfront to bid her farewell in a vibrant manner.

-Best Places to Visit in India during Durga Puja 2023
+Best Places to Observe Durga Puja 2024

 1. Kolkata